Springer Opera House: Movie house

 Not long after the Springer's expansion came the rise in popularity of the motion picture.
 The Springer, living up to its reputation as a leading theatre of the time, played host to several of Thomas Edison's new Vitascope films.
-In 1915, the Springer began to show motion pictures on a regular schedule and as motion pictures gained in popularity, live plays we programmed less frequently, a trend that prevailed throughout the nation during that time.
+The Springer's display of these short films would signal the start of a slow, steady decline of live theatre in the city.
+In 1915, the Springer began to show motion pictures on a regular schedule and as motion pictures gained in popularity, live theatre was pushed aside.
+This was a trend that prevailed throughout the nation during that time.
 By 1931, the Springer began to operate almost exclusively as a movie house under its new owner, Martin Theatres.
 The only live performances held at the Springer after 1931 were the occasional local concert.
-By 1958, decline of Columbus' historic commercial district had taken much of the population away from the downtown area and with attendance continuing a steady decline, Martin Theaters closed the Springer, leaving the theatre silent for the first time in its history.
+By 1958, decline of Columbus' historic commercial district had taken much of the population away from the downtown area and with attendance continuing a steady decline, Martin Theaters closed the Springer, leaving the aging theatre silent for the first time in its history.

 1964 renovation

 By 1963, the Springer Opera House had been vacant for five years.
 Its future was now dim and talk of demolishing the structure was stirring.
-The Springer's location on the town square made it a prime location for a new parking for the planned high-rise Government Center which was to replace the decrepit county courthouse on that site.
+The Springer's location, directly across the street from the busy county courthouse, made it a prime location for a new parking lot or office building.

-With the wrecking ball imminent, a group of amateur actors and theatre-lovers, already established as the Columbus Little Theatre, formed a board of trustees composed of local leaders of varying expertise with a common interest in saving the Springer Opera House.
+With the wrecking ball imminent, a group of local actors, already established as the Columbus Little Theater, formed a board of trustees composed of local leaders of varying expertise with a common interest in saving the Springer Opera House.
 Those trustees began a very aggressive campaign to educate the public about the Springer's significance as a historic structure worth saving.
 As the awareness campaign blanketed the city, one of the board's trustees, businessman Robert L. Lewis, provided a $5,000 binder for the purchase of the Springer building.

 In the summer of 1964, with control of the building secured and sufficient donations in hand to begin renovation, the group began focusing on repairing the leaking roof, restoring the ground floor lobby, cleaning and redressing the main hall, and bringing the building up to code.
-The Springer Opera House reopened to great celebration on September 23, 1965, with a Columbus Little Theatre production of St. Elmo, based on the novel of the same name by Columbus native Augusta Jane Evans.
+The Springer Opera House reopened to great celebration on September 23, 1965, with a Columbus Little Theater production of St. Elmo, based on the novel of the same name by Columbus native Augusta Jane Evans.
 Although the renovations to the Springer that began in 1964 provided only the bare essentials to reopening the Springer, they proved to be a watershed event in its history.
-This work by the Columbus Little Theatre and its board of trustees is also regarded as the spark that led to the highly successful historic preservation movement that transformed the city center during the second half of the 20th century.
+This work by the Columbus Little Theater and its board of trustees is also regarded as the spark that led to the highly successful historic preservation movement that the city of Columbus experienced during the second half of the 20th century.